Torre della Ghirlandina: Restoration

 The tower underwent a restoration started in December 2007.
 At the beginning it was said it would be finished by the year 2010, but restoration work lasted till September 2011.
 During the work, the scaffolding was hidden behind an artistic screen painted by the Italian sculptor Mimmo Paladino.
 This choice has caused perplexity in the town, given the high cost of the operation and the very idea of it.

-The Torre della Ghirlandina in February 2008.